The Difference Between A Nose Job And A Liquid Nose Job

 The goal of this cosmetic procedure is to revise the appearance and functionality of the nose taking into consideration the overall facial architecture with lasting results.
 While this is a cosmetic procedure, it can be classified as in-depth surgery that will require a one-night stay in the hospital.
 The results are somewhat permanent if further trauma to the nose is avoided.

 The liquid nose job uses injectable dermal fillers to rectify bumps or irregularities in the nose.
 This is a simple way to create a more pleasing shape without surgery.
 It can often be performed in as little as 10 minutes and is a semi-permanent solution that can be reversed if necessary.

 If you are bothered by nasal humps or a flat nasal bridge, dermal fillers can add projection while smoothing out wall depressions.
-This can be helpful for those who suffer from a crooked nose due to injury and have very little risks.
+This can be helpful for those who suffer from a crooked nose due to injury and have very few risks.

 Which procedure is safer?

-With state of the art equipment, the risks associated with these procedures are minor and no ICCM patients have experienced adverse reactions as a result.
+With state-of-the-art equipment, the risks associated with these procedures are minor and no ICCM patients have experienced adverse reactions as a result.
 This being said, any surgical or cosmetic procedure involves a level of risk, and we will go into detail about these during your consultation.

 How long is the recovery time for these procedures?

 Due to its more in-depth and invasive nature, surgical rhinoplasty will take roughly six weeks to recover from.
-The reason for this being the fact that the bones in the nose need to heal following surgery.
+The reason for this is the fact that the bones in the nose need to heal following surgery.
 It is important to avoid strenuous exercise, stretching, lifting, or bending over during this time to avoid nasal swelling.

 On the other hand, liquid rhinoplasty is a walk-in walk-out procedure with immediate results and no downtime.